 When you’re planning your trip, a little advance research on vegan restaurants can pay off enormously.
 Try doing a Google search for vegan and the names of the cities you plan to visit.
 Also check out HappyCow.net, which can help you discover some of the world’s best vegan-friendly restaurants.
-There are also dozens of vegan bed and breakfasts worldwide, so if your budget permits keep your eyes open for those as well.
+There are also dozens of vegan bed and breakfasts worldwide.
+If you’ve got the budget for an upscale stay, these places are tough to beat.

-Sometimes, because of language barriers, it can be hard to find out if a menu item is vegan, or to communicate your wishes to the waitstaff.
+Sometimes, language barriers make it hard to understand the menu, or to communicate with the waitstaff.
 If you’re visiting a country where you don’t speak the language, consider taking along some free V-cards on your trip (they’re currently available in 106 languages!)
-Just find the page containing the language you want, print it out, cut up your cards, and keep them in your wallet.
-These cards can help you get a fantastic vegan meal in situations where making your wishes clear would be difficult and unreliable.
+Just find the page featuring the desired language, print it out, cut up your cards, and keep them in your wallet.
+These cards can help you get a fantastic vegan meal in situations where you can’t otherwise make yourself understood.

 Depending on where you’re going, the vegan options at your destination may be plentiful or they may seem nonexistent.
-But even the worst-case scenarios are rarely unworkable since almost every place you could possibly visit will offer ready access to fruits, vegetables, nuts, and breads.
+But even the worst-case scenarios are rarely unworkable since most travel destinations offer easy access to fruits, vegetables, nuts, and breads.
 The more vegan-unfriendly your destination, the more you’ll need to rely on preparing your own food rather than dining out.
 How can you determine which places are least accommodating to vegans?
-If your research reveals a lack of vegan or vegetarian-friendly restaurants, that can be a clear sign that the limited options may extend to your food shopping as well.
+If your research reveals a lack of vegan-friendly restaurants, you may also find the local grocery offerings unimpressive.

 For shorter visits, you can avoid having to cook (and the added expense of renting a place with a kitchen), by eating things like fruit, nuts, sandwiches, and wraps.
 If your destination is especially inhospitable to vegans, and you won’t be staying long, consider bringing some food with you.
-Choose calorically dense items such as energy bars, protein powder, and nuts—with the goal of packing the most calories into the smallest space.
+Choose calorically-dense items such as energy bars, protein powder, and nuts.
+If you’re not carrying much luggage, try to pack the most calories into the smallest space.

-As recently as 2010, there was not a single book published on vegan travel.
+Not so long ago, you’d have a tough time finding any sort of book on vegan travel.
 Today there are a bunch of good ones.
 What’s more, they cover a nice diversity of topics.
 There’s a general guide to vegan travel, another on Mexican and Central American travel, and several others devoted to specific countries or cities:

 Not everyone has it in them to travel to the four corners of the earth.
-If living vicariously through other people’s journeys is more your thing, there are a couple vegan travel memoirs worth your time.
+If you’d rather live vicariously through other people’s journeys, two vegan travel memoirs may interest you.
 Bestselling cookbook author Lindsay S. Nixon has written The Happy Herbivore Abroad, in which she recounts details of her travel while offering up her recipes for 135 foods she sampled while eating internationally.
 On the opposite end of the travel spectrum, Kristin Lajeunesse wrote a vegan memoir covering her two years on the road—39,000 miles spent living out of a van while traveling through eighteen U.S. states.